 The hard link makes a separate file which contains information about the original file and where it is located.

 Keep in mind that hard links only created between files on the same physical drive.

 If you need to create links on a different physical drive, you’ll have to create a soft link instead.

 To create a symbolic or soft link, use the -s parameter:

 cp -s file1 file2

-Here we should mention also another command that makes links other than cp which is ln command, you can create hard and soft links with it like this:
+Here we should also mention another command that makes links other than cp, which is the ln command, you can create hard and soft links with it like this:

 ln myfile myfile2

 This command creates a hard link.